Andre053/full-stack-open/part2/phonebook/README.md

     - BAD SOLUTION: Abstract the update filter function so it can be called manually, or with the event handler.
 Call it manually when a new entry is added
         -> Since the persons array being used by the function is not the up to date one, nothing changes
     - WORKAROUND: Set the filter to the full phonebook, clear the filter
+- Setting initial state with Effect hook now automatically updating the data on the page
+    - The persons data is set and will work next update, but not updated automatically
+        - ANSWER: Component updates on filtered persons, not original persons, must set both in the useEffect